Gichbuoy/AI_Assistant/README.md

 ![Jarvis](./img/jarvis2.jpeg)

 - Jarvis is an AI personal assistant project built using Python.
 It is designed to assist users with various tasks, making their lives easier and more productive.
-- Inspired by the AI assistant from the Iron Man movies, Jarvis can perform a wide range of functions, including answering questions, managing tasks, providing news updates, and more.
+- Inspired by the AI assistant from the Iron Man, Jarvis can perform a wide range of functions, including answering questions, managing tasks, providing news updates, and more.

 ## Features
 - **Voice Interaction:** Jarvis can listen to voice commands and respond using text-to-speech technology, creating a natural and interactive experience.